hey-amo/Swift-CV/README.md

 ## 📁 Portfolio

 - ✅ `FilterMapReduceSort` - Examples of functional coding on mock data with multiple relationships
-- ✅ `ProtocolExamples` - 3 simple examples of protocols, generic protocols, advanced protocol usage, associated types and composition.
+- ✅ `ProtocolExamples` - 4 simple examples of protocols, generic protocols, advanced protocol usage
 - `CoreDataCompany` - Basic Core Data modeling and queries - *In progress*
 - ~~Swift concurrency models (GCD + async/await)~~ - *To be done*
 <!--